Skip to main content

 A pattern-level read of the 10 apps above:

-- Range.
-From a kid-friendly mobile game to a fund-management deal tracker to a civic zoning tool, the gallery covers more shape space than any single competitor’s showcase.
+• Range.
+From a small game to a fund-management deal tracker to a civic zoning tool, the gallery covers a wide shape space from one spec format.

-- Persistence depth.
-The recurring pattern is multi-entity relational schemas — properties to bookings to tasks, clients to projects to deliverables, families to chores to assignments.
-This is where AI-first builders that emit JSON blobs fall apart at the second feature request.
+• Persistence depth.
+The recurring pattern is multi-entity relational schemas: properties to bookings to tasks, clients to projects to deliverables, families to chores to assignments.
+This is where prototype-grade builders that emit JSON blobs fall apart at the second feature request.

-- Authentication realism.
-Real verification codes.
-Real sessions.
-Real role gating.
-Not Auth0 stubs wired to mock data.
+• Authentication realism.
+Real verification codes, real sessions, real role gating, not auth stubs wired to mock data.

 FAQ